sbg/VBT-TrioAnalysis/MendelianViolation/README.md

 ### -output-info-tags tag1,tag2,..

 An **optional** parameter which is used to output selected INFO columns in generated output trio VCF.
 Tags should be given as comma separated without whitespace.
 Each tag is should be exist in all mother, father and child samples.
 Info tag selection order is child, father and mother respectively.

+### -thread-count [1-25]
+An **optional** parameter which is used to specify number of threads that will be used for variant comparison step of trio analysis.
+Default value is 2.